-I consider the best time a year to catch a Trophy is during their annual spawning season.
-Down here in South Florida the peacock bass spawn can be around late February to about the ending of April.
+I consider the best time of year to catch a Trophy is during their annual spawning season.
+Down here in South Florida, the peacock bass spawn can be around late February to about the ending of April.

 These freshwater bruisers are ready to spawn annually once they reach about 10-12 months of age.
 The Florida Butterfly Peacock bass (Cichla ocellaris ) chooses a partner and goes off together to find a home to nest and lay eggs.

 The fish get incredibly aggressive once they have done this at a nesting site.
-They will destroy anything they see as a major threat to their eggs.
-They almost always stay on their nest until the new batch of Monster Peacock bass to be is born.
+They will destroy anything they see as a significant threat to their eggs.
+They almost always stay on their nest until the new batch of Monster Peacock bass is born.

 Table of Contents

 Where do peacock bass spawn in Florida?

 The peacock bass can be found around these typical structures; this is what the Peacock Bass uses for spawning.
 They usually like a sandy shallow section of the lake or canal bottoms with a system likes these below.
 The locations are also shared with all the invasive species we have in Florida.
 You can find our Florida Non-Native Exotic Invasive Fish Species Guide helpful for learning more about exotics in Florida.